jucacrispim/mongomotor/docs/source/guide/querying.rst

 .. note::

-    As of MongoEngine 0.8 the querysets utilise a local cache.
+    MongoMotor querysets utilise a local cache.
 So iterating it multiple times will only cause a single query.
-If this is not the desired behaviour you can call :class:`mongoengine.QuerySet.no_cache`
+If this is not the desired behaviour you can call
-    (version **0.8.3+**) to return a non-caching queryset.
+    :class:`~mongomotor.queryset.QuerySet.no_cache` to return a non-caching
+    queryset.

 Filtering queries
 =================